beelandc/openshift4-gitops-demo/README.md

 ## Deploying this Repo

-To configure your cluster to this repo run
+To configure your cluster based this repo, run:

 ```
 oc apply -k https://github.com/beelandc/openshift4-gitops-demo/gitops-config/config/overlays/default
 ```

-This will configure your server with the following.
+This will create ArgoCD applications that will configure your server with the following:

 Cluster Configurations:
 * machineconfigs applied -- Example Hardening configuration